Britannia Academics

 Personal Student Finance Eligibility

 Various factors, including your age, nationality, and residency status, determine your personal Student Finance Eligibility for student finance.
-No age limit for tuition fee loans or grants, so anyone can go to college regardless of their age.
+No age limit for tuition fee support or grants, so anyone can go to college regardless of their age.
 However, residency requirements must be met to qualify for full support.

 To receive full support, you must meet certain criteria.
 These include being a UK citizen, an Irish citizen, or having ‘settled status’ in the UK.
 ‘Settled status’ means that you can live in the UK permanently without any restrictions.